RSSchermer/ember-multiselect-checkboxes/README.md

 * `labelProperty`: the property on the plain javascript object or the Ember object that will be used as a label for the checkbox.

+When using this component with an array of javascript objects or an array of Ember objects you may optionally specify the `valueProperty` attribute:

+* `valueProperty`: the property on the plain javascript object or the Ember object that will be used to represent this object in the selection.
+Example: when using an array of car objects as the options, if you set the `valueProperty` as their "color" property, the selection will be an array of color strings (not an array of cars).